instamotion/recruitment-task/docs/frontend.md

 ### Setting up development API

 Setup backend server which will be responsible for delivering the data to the frontend application.
-Bonus points, if backend is written using GraphQL.
-You might look into [json-graphql-server](https://github.com/marmelab/json-graphql-server), for easy setup, but you are free to use whatever you want.
+Bonus points, if backend supports GraphQL.
+Feel free to use whatever you want for your backend.

 ### Useful resources